UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 First, clone the GitHub repository onto your machine.
 To do this:

 1. Create a folder on your computer to contain the project code.
 2. For an Apple computer, open Terminal.
 If on a Windows machine, open Command Prompt or Windows Terminal.
 Enter into the folder you made using the command `cd path/to/folder`.
-To find the path to a folder on a Mac, right click on the folder and press `Get Info`, then select the whole text found under `Where:` and copy with ⌘C. On Windows (not WSL), enter into the folder on File Explorer and click on the path box (located to the left of the search bar), then copy the whole text that shows up.
+To find the path to a folder on a Mac, right-click on the folder and press `Get Info`, then select the whole text found under `Where:` and copy with ⌘C. On Windows (not WSL), enter the folder on File Explorer and click on the path box (located to the left of the search bar), then copy the whole text that shows up.
-3. Clone the github repository by entering the following:
+3. Clone the GitHub repository by entering the following:

 ```bash
 git clone https://github.com/UBC-CIC/Optimizing-Sedation.git